 Oil painting is a particularly forgiving medium.
 If something in the painting does not work out, it is possible to wipe it with a paper towel or a cloth.
 Another solution is to paint over it once the lower layer of oil paint hardens.

 Unlike other mediums, oil paints are very easy to mix and therefore create a huge amount of colors and shades.
 With a limited palette of 5 colors (Red, blue, yellow, brown and white), you can mix almost all colors and shades.

 Wet on wet or alla prima is a technique in which painting on top of a fresh layer of paint and thus the layers can be mixed with one another.

 Wet on dry means waiting for the bottom layer to harden and only then paint a new layer on top of it.

 Divide and conquer is a perception that in complex, realistic painting, rather than being overwhelmed by the size of the project, it is better to work on a small part of the painting each time and make the task less complicated.

 The experienced painter has the ability to reach the same results in different techniques.
 Techniques or painting styles are a matter of personal preference.

 It is important not to forget, from time to time, to move back from the canvas in order to see the big picture.

 Comprehensive guide for color mixing: How to Mix Oil Paints - The Color Wheel

-For oil painting supply, check out Blick Art Materials.
+For the biggest selection of online supply for oil painting, check out Blick Art Materials.